 - Take the convenient airport shuttle called Aero Bus and get dropped off at one of their many drop-off locations in popular tourist areas in the city.

-With the metro, if you use the Viva Viagem zapping card (Ccontactless tap cards like the Octopus / Oyster / Presto Cards), the trip costs €1.40.
+With the metro, if you use the Viva Viagem zapping card (contactless tap cards like the Octopus / Oyster / Presto Cards), the trip costs €1.40.
 You can use the same card for further in-city travels, on various modes of transportations (bus, trams, and subways).
-The card itself costs €0.50 to purchase so be sure to keep it safe.
+The card itself costs €0.50 to purchase.
 Minimum cost to load to the card is €3